Humanitarian Engineering and Science

 Are you looking for professional and individual development outside of the classroom in understanding what it means to be a socially responsible scientist and/or engineer?
 SRSE is focused on just that.
 With plans to host student and faculty presentations, professional speakers, an annual symposium, and opportunities for networking and attending conferences we can further discuss what social responsibility in engineering is and how we can encourage it in others.

-Geoscientists Without Borders
+Geoscientists without Borders

 Mines geophysics students have the opportunity to take part in projects supported by Geoscientists Without Borders, founded in 2008 by the Society for Exploration Geophysicists (SEG) Foundation.
 The program seeks not only to accomplish humanitarian goals, but also to involve next-generation scientists in worthy causes.